 Along with keeping taxi drivers in line and helping guests across the road, the smartly dressed doorman in his top hat and tails adds a dash of colonial charm to the experience.

-After exploring Cairo, head for a refreshing dip in the hotel’s rooftop pool.
-It has views across the city.
+After exploring Cairo, head for a refreshing dip in the hotel’s rooftop pool, which has views across the city.

 What about the spa?